This Is What You Should Eat After a Workout for Optimal Recovery

 There's a critical window where your muscles are primed for recovery

-Dr. Sacheck says the 30 minutes after you workout is crucial for getting some nutrients in your body to help your muscles recover stronger—yes, even if you don't have an appetite.
-"Your muscles have receptors that act like little Pac-man types," she explains.
+The 30 minutes after you workout is crucial for getting some nutrients in your body to help your muscles recover stronger—yes, even if you don't have an appetite.
+"Your muscles have receptors that act like little Pac-Man types," says Dr. Sacheck.
 "They suck up the nutrients very quickly to replenish what was lost.
 If you wait longer than 30 minutes, they are less primed to pick up whatever you eat.
 That's why it's a really critical window."

 Loading More Posts...